tomassedovic/quicksilver-roguelike/README.md

 };
 ```

-Surprise surprise, it looks blurry:
+And now it looks blurry instead:

 ![Blurry text](screenshots/03_blurry_text.png)

-But it is still readable.
+But it's easier on the eyes.

 If you want to have a full control over your the window and text size,
 add this line at the beginning of your `main` function: